Kent Harrskog: Career

 Harrskog graduated from the Royal Swedish Air Force College (Kungliga Flygkadettskolan) in 1967 and was commissioned as an officer with the rank of second lieutenant.
 He served as an A 32 attack fighter pilot at Skaraborg Wing (F 7).
 Harrskog was promoted to lieutenant in 1969 was transferred to the Defence Materiel Administration as a test pilot at the Swedish Center for Experimental Research (Försökscentralen) where he tested the Saab 37 Viggen.
 He completed the higher course at the Swedish Armed Forces Staff College from 1976 to 1978 and served at the Defence Staff from 1978 to 1981.
 In 1981 Harrskog took office as a flight commander during the introduction of the AJ 37 ground-attack fighter at Bråvalla Wing (F 13).
 In 1983 Harrskog left F 13 and served at the Air Staff's Planning Department until 1985.
 He was then head of the same department from 1985 to 1987.
 Harrskog studied at the Air War College in the United States from 1987 to 1988 and at the Swedish National Defence College.
-In 1988, Harrskog took over the position of acting sector wing commander for the Norrbotten Wing (F 21/Se ÖN), and on 1 April 1990 he was promoted to senior colonel and became head of the Air Staff's Program Management.
+On 1 October 1988, Harrskog was promoted to colonel and was appointed acting sector wing commander for the Norrbotten Wing (F 21/Se ÖN).
+On 1 April 1990 he was promoted to senior colonel and became head of the Air Staff's Program Management.
 In 1991, Harrskog attended the Swedish National Defence College.

-In 1992, Harrskog became the commander of the Northern Air Command (FK N), and in 1994 he became the Chief of Air Force Command.
+On 1 January 1992, Harrskog became the commander of the Norrbotten Wing (F21/SeÖN).
+In 1994 he became the Chief of Air Force Command.
 On 1 July 1998, Harrskog assumed the position of military commander of the Southern Military District (Milo S).
 In 2000, Harrskog left the Swedish Armed Forces, and until 2005, he was a military expert at the Ministry of Defence.
 He was appointed in 2005 as chairman of the first MOU committee appointed to work towards Saudi Arabia which meant that Saab could sell the radar system Erieye.
 From there he went directly to Saab International in 2006 and worked as an adviser for the export of the Saab JAS 39 Gripen.
 He sat on the board of the Civil Aviation Administration from 1994 to 1999.